Understand your company's position and learn more about the options available

-Essentially, the OR must find out whether there were any instances of misconduct or fraudulent activity that caused the company to fail.
+Essentially, the Official Receiver must find out whether there were any instances of wrongful trading or fraudulent activity that caused the company to fail.
 There is a responsibility to creditors and the wider public to penalise directors who cause financial loss, whether deliberate or due to a lack of care.

 If they discover previously undisclosed assets, but are no longer office-holders themselves, the liquidator will be informed of the situation.

 Don't worry - there are thousands of other company directors in the same position.
 If you are struggling to keep up with your Covid loan repayments, speak to a member of the Real Business Rescue team to discuss your options.
 It's Free & Confidential.